 The Game Bone deformation is different from the Bone deformation in which it is optimized for game engines such as Unity.
 Hence, it is usually only used for game development and not in animated productions.
-The difference between the Bone and Game Bone deformations is that Game Bone deformations do not have a Bias property.
+The difference between the Bone and Game Bone deformations that Game Bone deformations do not have.
 The articulation folds also look slightly more rounded.